 We have performed analysis to obtain statistics and model performance, as well as drill-in crisis-period-focused examination via the back-testing exercise.
-We first focus on the performance of our early warning indicator around the 2008 stock market crash and then around the 1998 one as showcases We then step back to provide the overall statistical summary of the model performances and comparison studies between models with TDA feature bolted on and without.
+We first focus on the performance of our early warning indicator around the 2008 stock market crash and then around the 1998 one as showcases.
+We then step back to provide the overall statistical summary of the model performances and comparison studies between models with TDA feature bolted on and without.

 3.1 Performance of the model around Market Crashes